stormkilimanjaro/CTFbox/README.md

 /usr/local/lib/python2.7/dist-packages/pip/_vendor/urllib3/util/ssl_.py:160: InsecurePlatformWarning: A true SSLContext object is not available.
 This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
 You can upgrade to a newer version of Python to solve this.
 For more information, see https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings
   InsecurePlatformWarning
 ```
-Since,they're just warnings you can ignore them for now.
-Or look into the following solutions to fix: [1](https://stackoverflow.com/questions/29134512/insecureplatformwarning-a-true-sslcontext-object-is-not-available-this-prevent)[2](https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings)
+Since they're just warnings you can ignore them for now.
+Or look into the following solutions to fix: [1](https://stackoverflow.com/questions/29134512/insecureplatformwarning-a-true-sslcontext-object-is-not-available-this-prevent), [2](https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings)

 References: